 Handling simultaneous hostage situations would be taxing to any agency.
 However, it appears that the two locations were far enough apart that multiple agencies were involved and enough personnel and tactical resources were allocated to both situations.

 The media crew, armature cameramen or both, filmed the hostage rescue at the grocery store.
-I’ve only seen one side of the event (the video above and the ones here and here).
+I’ve only seen one side of the event.
 Apparently, the hostage takers were wearing GoPro cameras, and possibly live-streaming.
 At this point, video from the hostage taker’s point of view is not available.
 I also have not seen any other footage other than video taken from the front part of the store.
 I have not seen anything happening around back.

 With that said, here are a few crucial points I observed from this perspective alone.
 Please note that there’s often a lot we cannot see or know when it comes to viewing video footage alone.